alexqxu/Space-Themed-Breakout-Game/doc/DESIGN.md

 would have to add it to the single Powerup class, and add a conditional case.
 Before coming into CS 308 I did not think much about writing code in this way, as I was more focused on functionality rather than code design.
-However, after this past week's lectures and assigned readings, I've developed a better understanding and appreciation for software design concepts (including abstraction and inheritance, which I plan to use to refactor my code).
+However, after this past week's lectures and assigned readings, I've developed a better understanding and appreciation for software design concepts (including polymorphism and inheritance, which I plan to use to refactor my code).

 ###Describe the high-level design of your project, focusing on the purpose and interaction of the core classes?